Skip to main content

 Calibrating Your Internal Environment

 You have now journeyed through the intricate biological landscape that governs your sleep.
-You have seen how the silent conversation between your hormones, your metabolism, and your dictates the quality of your rest.
+You have seen how the silent conversation between your hormones, your metabolism, and your nervous system dictates the quality of your rest.
 This knowledge moves you beyond the frustration of a therapy that did not meet its promise and into a position of profound capability.

 The information presented here is a map, showing the interconnected pathways within your own physiology.
 It reveals that the journey to restorative sleep is one of internal calibration.
 It is about learning to tune your own biological orchestra through the daily, deliberate choices you make at your dinner plate and with your physical body.